stackmuncher/static-pages/content/about/home/privacy.md

 # Member privacy

-#### Share as little detail as you like

-Some of us have public profiles for employers to contact us directly while others remain anonymous and are contacted only if there is work that matches their skills and expectations.
+Some members have public profiles for employers to contact them directly while others remain anonymous and can be contacted only for work that matches their skills and expectations.

-No photos, age or gender details - let our work speak for itself. [*More ...*](./developers/)
+No photos, age or gender details.
+Let their work speak for itself.